tjohann/avr_sdk/README.md

 ....
 A lot of output ...
 Check for errors ... there shouldn't be any

-HOTWO use it:
+*HOTWO use it: *
--> Check the template for a general overview and/or check the lib*s
+Check the template for a general overview and/or check the lib*s

 Pls report errors to thorsten.johannvorderbrueggen@t-online.de with subject [AVR_SDK_ERRORS] ...